Replay Protection

 Replay protection is a mechanism to prevent replay attacks, which consist of a malicious user resubmitting an already executed transaction (often shortened to "tx" in this document) to the ledger.

-A replay attack causes the state of the machine to deviate from the intended one (from the perspective of the parties involved in the original transaction) and causes economic damage to the fee payer of the original transaction, who finds himself paying more than once.
+A replay attack causes the state of the machine to deviate from the intended one (from the perspective of the parties involved in the original transaction) and causes economic damage to the fee payer of the original transaction, who finds themselves paying more than once.
 Further economic damage is caused if the transaction involved the moving of value in some form (e.g. a transfer of tokens) with the sender being deprived of more value than intended.

 Since the original transaction was already well formatted for the protocol's rules, the attacker doesn't need to rework it, making this attack relatively easy.